stateofca/opencred/README.md

 #### Configuring a Native workflow

-Update the `relyingParties` section of the config file to include a relying party with a workflow of type `native`.
+Update the `workflows` section of the config file to include a relying party with a workflow of type `native`.
 The `native` workflow type is used to implement an OID4VP or VC-API exchange on this instance of OpenCred.
 This results in a QR code being displayed to the user or returned through the initiate exchange API